VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ~~~
 ```

-5. Delete *\CustomerReviewsModule.Web\Scripts\blades\hello-world.html* and *\CustomerReviewsModule.Web\Scripts\blades\hello-world.js* files, that were created in the [Lesson 3](/lesson3.md) from Visual Studio template.
+5. Delete *\CustomerReviewsModule.Web\Scripts\blades\hello-world.html* and *\CustomerReviewsModule.Web\Scripts\blades\hello-world.js* files, that were created in the **Lesson 3** from Visual Studio template.

-Save all changes, restart application and open blade in main menu.
-You should see existing Customer reviews list.
+Save all changes, restart the Platform application and open blade in main menu.
+You should see existing Customer reviews list:

 ![Reviews list blade](../../assets/images/docs/reviews-list-blade.png)

 ### Define widget for "Customer reviews" module

-1. Add new *widgets* folder in *\CustomerReviewsModule.Web\Scripts* folder.
+1. Add new *widgets* subfolder inside *Scripts* folder.

-2. Create a new *customerReviewWidget.js* widget JS file in *\CustomerReviewsModule.Web\Scripts\widgets* folder and define *customerReviewsModule.customerReviewWidgetController* by adding code to the file:
+2. Create a new *customerReviewWidget.js* widget JS file in *widgets* folder and define *customerReviewsModule.customerReviewWidgetController* by adding code to the file:

 ```JS
 angular.module('customerReviewsModule')